lucasmcdonald3/Arecibo-HF-Power-Monitor/README.txt

 HF Power Monitoring Software
 ----------------------------

-Software operation instructions and documentation is available as an HTML or PDF file in the documentation folder.
+Software operation instructions and documentation are available as HTML or PDF files in the documentation folder.